jeetsukumaran/DendroPy/doc/source/tutorial/working_with_metadata_annotations.rst

     "nexml")
     for a in ds.annotations:
-        print "Data Set '%s': %s" % (ds.label, a) for taxon_set in ds.taxon_sets:
+        print "Data Set '%s': %s" % (ds.label, a) for taxon_namespace in ds.taxon_namespaces:
-        for a in taxon_set.annotations:
+        for a in taxon_namespace.annotations:
-            print "Taxon Set '%s': %s" % (taxon_set.label, a) for taxon in taxon_set:
+            print "Taxon Set '%s': %s" % (taxon_namespace.label, a) for taxon in taxon_namespace:
             for a in taxon.annotations:
                 print "Taxon '%s': %s" % (taxon.label, a) for tree_list in ds.tree_lists: